 The introduction of LTE will be an evolutionary step, rather than revolutionary, as large parts of existing infrastructure is re-used providing a future-proof technology path for flexible migration of services between 2G, 3G and 4G mobile technologies.

-Even though 3G will continue to do a perfectly good job in delivering broadband to billions of mobile users for many years to come, LTE will sooner or later be essential in order to meet customer expectations and demand for speed and capacity enabling more data demanding and latency sensitive applications such as interactive TV, mobile video blogging, advanced games and professional services.
+Even though 3G will continue to do a perfectly good job in delivering broadband to billions of mobile users for many years to come, LTE will be essential in order to meet customer expectations and demand for speed and capacity enabling more data demanding and latency sensitive applications such as interactive TV, mobile video blogging, advanced games and professional services.

 LTE will be a main driver for innovation in the years to come, enabling the next Google, Facebook or iPhone and opening doors to possibilities in a number of new areas like utilities transport, health, media to name a few.

 Ericsson is the world’s leading provider of technology and services to telecom operators.
 Ericsson is the leader in 2G, 3G and 4G mobile technologies, and provides support for networks with over 2 billion subscribers and has the leading position in managed services.